paulineballet/https---github.com-paulineballet-planty/app/public/wp-content/plugins/jetformbuilder/README.md

 # ChangeLog

+## 3.1.4
+* ADD: User Display Name in dynamic preset
+* FIX: Uncaught Exception: upload_mime_types
+* FIX: Booking form inside listing stopped working
+* FIX: Error in console if no captcha is used.
+* FIX: The value 0 in the field was recognized as empty
+* FIX: Compatibility with JetEngine Lazy load in the listing
+* FIX: Exporting form records, automatically fills in empty form fields

+## 3.1.3
+* ADD: Color Scheme option for Input fields in Elementor widget
+* FIX: Remove unused files
+* FIX: `jet-form-builder/form-handler/after-send` hook, gets the wrong form result
+* FIX: Custom Listing Template not working properly with checkbox and generator

 ## 3.1.2
 * FIX: The operation of the preset in the Advanced Choices Field inside the repeater
 * FIX: Calculating a custom formula for each element of the repeater